ThomasZiegler/RS-aware-differential-SfM/README.md

 ```
 $ sudo apt install libeigen3-dev
 ```
-Pay attention if you using Ubuntu 16.04 LTS and the libeigen3-dev package.
-If the Eigen version is 3.3~beta1-2 it can create segmentaion faults when using ceres.
+Pay attention if you use Ubuntu 16.04 LTS and the libeigen3-dev package.
+Eigen version 3.3~beta1-2 can create segmentaion faults when using Ceres.
 In this case you need to build it by yourself.

 ### Open CV - Version 3.4.0
 For the use of Deep-Flow it is important that beside the main package also the extra modules (https://github.com/opencv/opencv_contrib) are installed.

-It's best to build OpenCV yourself to avoid mismatches between main package and extra modules.
+It is best to build OpenCV yourself to avoid mismatches between main package and extra modules.
 ```
 $ cd /path/to/your/workspace
 $ git clone https://github.com/opencv/opencv.git